 If you are an Irish citizen and your child was born abroad and adopted under Irish law, the certificate of entry in the Irish Adoption Authority's Register of Foreign Adoptions as well as your passport or birth certificate is required.

-When applying in person at a Passport Office or by ordinary or registered post the fees are:
+When applying in person at a Passport Office the fees are:

 5-year passport (children aged 3-17 years): €41.50

 If you use An Post's Passport Express service, which aims to provide your passport within 10 working days, there will be an additional charge of €9 per application.
 An Post also offers a 'Family Application' option whereby up to 4 passport applications for a family may be enclosed in one envelope.
 The additional charge for a Family Application is €15.50.
 The additional charge includes postage to/from the Passport Office.
 The Passport Express service through UK Post Office branches in Northern Ireland (pdf) costs £6.
 The period it takes to process applications may be extended at certain times of the year due to increased application numbers.
 Check the Passport Office website for current processing time information.

 If you require a passport urgently, you should contact the Passport Service.
 There is an extra charge for the urgent service - €30 for a child.

 In cases of genuine emergency, the duty officer at the Department of Foreign Affairs and Trade can issue an emergency passport that is valid for a limited amount of time.
 There is a charge for this out-of-hours emergency service - €55 for a child.
 An application for a regular passport will have to be made subsequently.

 If you are applying for a passport through an Irish embassy or consulate, there may be additional administrative costs or handling charges depending on where you live.
 Check this in advance with the Irish embassy or consulate in the country in which you are living.

 It is not possible to apply for an Irish passport online.
 It is also not currently possible to download the application forms you need to complete.